next example

 Redevelopment becomes now obvious in the central airport district.
 We observe densification and further expansion in the outskirt areas.

-Open soil areas indicate future growth, whereas we can observe the annexation of former independent settlements into the greater Ouagadougou area.
+Open soil areas indicate future growth, whereas we can observe the annexation of former independent

 Climate